-In any case, you may wish to update your will to make the election for UK succession law to apply to your estate when you die, under the EU succession regulation.
+In any case, you may wish to update your will to make the election for UK succession law to apply to your estate when you die, to avoid the restrictive Spanish rules.

-If you still have assets in the UK, then you can have two wills, one for each country.
+If you still have assets in the UK you can have two wills, one for each country.
 Be aware that it is the practice in the UK to include a provision to automatically revoke all earlier wills.
-If you make a Spanish will, and subsequently change your UK one, make sure your solicitor does not inadvertently revoke the Spanish one.
+If you make a Spanish will and subsequently change your UK one, make sure your solicitor does not inadvertently revoke the Spanish one.

 Spanish succession law